loipct/dnt-chatbox/README.md

 - Trying to make raptor ..

 ## Requirements
-- Azure subscription for deploying Azure Cosmos DB for MongoDB vCore.
 - Python environment with LangChain installed.
-- Basic knowledge of MongoDB and natural language processing concepts.
+- Basic knowledge of Vectorstore and natural language processing concepts.

 ## Usage
 1. Follow the steps provided in the README file.